 You only ever get one chance to make a first impression, so prior to the interview, make sure you follow these best practices.

-Familiarise yourself with your application and job specification – You were offered an interview based on the experience and skills conveyed in your CV and covering letter, so remind yourself what you said.
+- Familiarise yourself with your application and job specification – You were offered an interview based on the experience and skills conveyed in your CV and covering letter, so remind yourself what you said.
 Have practical examples to back up your credentials and think ahead of the ways you can show how your skills are easily transferable to this role.
-Read through the job description again and consider making notes next to each point with your relevant experience.
+Read through the job description again and consider making notes next to each point.

-Research – Make sure you conduct some background research on the company and its people, especially those who are interviewing you.
+- Research – Make sure you conduct some background research on the company and its people, especially those who are interviewing you.
 It is really important that you are aware of exactly what the company does, its achievements and even who its competitors are.
 Company websites, search engines and even social media are excellent sources of information.
-Be prepared that the employer may conduct their own research too.
-The jury is still out as to whether this should actually happen, but some companies may check social media profiles and even talk to ex-colleagues.

-Plan your route – Know where you are going and if possible, do a trial run to the interview location beforehand.
+- Plan your route – Know where you are going and if possible, do a trial run to the interview location beforehand.
 Don’t arrive too early, but certainly don’t be late and make sure you know where to park if you are driving, or how far the walk is from the nearest bus or train station.
-Have a back-up plan just in case your transport lets you down.

 At the interview